-Before fitting the sprocket attend to the breather vent that is just visible on the left, fit a short piece of rubber tubing terminating in a length of steel or alloy pipe that can be directed so that any oil escaping is kept off the rear tyre.
-For off road models consider where the vent should terminate so that water or mud cannot be drawn into the pipe.
+Before fitting the sprocket attend to the breather vent that is just visible on the left, fit a short piece of rubber tubing Terminating in a length of steel or alloy pipe that can be directed so that any oil escaping is kept off the rear tyre.
 The parts book shows a T piece associated with the Oil tank vent!
+I also suggest threading the Alternator wires through now while there is access, as this becomes increasingly difficult and messy later.